-Table 4: Determination of (x, y)-Score
+Table 3: Determination of (x, y)-Score

 Step 2 (Defining Scores): Represent each subject with consistent behavior by an (x, y) tuple defined as follows: The variable x (x-score) summarizes the behavior of the individual in the disadvantageous-inequality related block (X-List) and is defined as (t + 1.5) points minus the row number in which the individual decides for the first time for the asymmetric allocation (that is, for the payoff vector on the left hand side).
-If an individual always decides for the symmetric (or egalitarian) allocation, we take the convention that she decides for the first time for the asymmetric allocation in the $(2t + 2)^{th}$ row, so that she gets an x-score of -(t + 0.5).
-For instance, if in the test version displayed in Figure 3 (where t = 2) an individual decides for the symmetric allocation in the first row of the X-List and for the asymmetric allocation in the second (and in all other) row(s) then she gets an x-score of 3.5 - 2 = 1.5.
+If an individual always decides for the symmetric (or egalitarian) allocation, we take the convention that she decides for the first time for the asymmetric allocation in the $(2t + 2)^{\text{th}}$ row, so that she gets an x-score of -(t + 0.5).
+For instance, if in the test version displayed in Figure 4 (where t = 2) an individual decides for the symmetric allocation in the first row of the X-List and for the asymmetric allocation in the second (and in all other) row(s) then she gets an x-score of 3.5 - 2 = 1.5.
 The variable y (y-score) summarizes the behavior of the subject in the advantageous-inequality related block (the Y-List) and is defined as the row number in which the individual decides for the first time for the asymmetric allocation minus (t + 1.5) points.
+If an individual always decides for the first time for the asymmetric allocation for the subject in the advantageous-inequality related block (the Y-List) and is defined as the row number in which the individual always decides for the first time for the asymmetric allocation minus (t + 1.5) points.
 If an individual always decides for the symmetric allocation, we take again the convention that she decides for the first time for the asymmetric allocation in the $(2t + 2)^{\text{th}}$ row; she then gets a y-score of t + 0.5.

-Note that the definition of the two scores implies that each of them can take on 2(t + 1) different values (see Table 4); thus, the proposed test allows for $4(t + 1)^2$ different (x, y)-scores.
-Also note that the sign of the x-score corresponds to the sign of $\partial u/\partial o$ in the domain of disadvantageous inequality, while the sign of the y-score corresponds to the sign of $\partial u/\partial o$ in the domain of advantageous inequality.
-Furthermore, the magnitude of the x-score (y-score, respectively) is an ordinal index of the intensity of distributional preferences in the domain of disadvantageous inequality (advantageous inequality, respectively).19
+Note that the definition of the two scores implies that each of them can take on 2(t + 1) different values (see Table 3); thus, the proposed test allows for $4(t + 1)^2$ different (x, y)-scores.
+Also note that a positive (negative) x-score corresponds to benevolence (malevolence) in the domain of disadvantageous inequality, while a positive (negative) y-score corresponds to benevolence (malevolence) in the domain of advantageous inequality.
+Furthermore, the magnitude of the x-score (y-score, respectively) is an ordinal index of the intensity of distributional preferences in the domain of disadvantageous inequality (advantageous inequality, respectively).23

-Step 3 (Representing Relative Frequencies of Types): Represent the absolute or relative frequencies of the different (x, y)-scores in an axis of abscissas as shown in Figure 4.
+Step 3 (Representing Relative Frequencies of Types): Represent the absolute or relative frequencies of the different (x, y)-scores in an axis of abscissas as shown in Figure 5.

-Figure 4: Distributional Types in (x, y) Space
+Figure 5: Distributional Types in (x, y) Space